 A beast arises out of the sea, given authority and power by Satan.
 This beast has a deadly wound, yet survives it, causing the world to worship Satan and the beast.
 For three and a half years this beast will blaspheme against God, make war with the saints and be victorious over them.
 Yet the saints are encouraged to be faithful and patient.

-Then a beast arises out of the earth, being like a lamb, but speaking as a dragon and exercising all the power of the first beast, deceiving the world with miracles.
+Then a beast arises out of the earth, being like a lamb, but speaking as a dragon, exercising all the power of the first beast and deceiving the world with miracles.
 He instructs an image of the first beast to be made that everyone must worship or be killed.
 Everyone is to receive a mark of the beast on their right hand or forehead, without which they will not be able to buy or sell anything.
-The number of the beast is given as 666.
+The number of the beast, the number of a man, is given as 666.

 The joy of the redeemed and the harvest